damianhakert/damianhakert.github.io/source/_posts/2014-05-06-gitlab-ci-5-dot-0-released.markdown

 ## Support

-If you look for paid support for GitLab CI instances - please contact us SUPPORT_EMAIL
+If you are looking for paid support for GitLab CI, please contact us at sales@gitlab.com.